Alliance for Organisational Psychology

 What happens when you and your staff exposed to work and life stressors?

-• Our bodies were designed to withstand short and infrequent exposure to highly stressful situations, with enough recovery time between episodes.
+- Our bodies were designed to withstand short and infrequent exposure to highly stressful situations, with enough recovery time between episodes.
 However, prolonged exposure to a significant stressor does not allow the body enough recovery time, and after a while that takes a significant toll.
-An enduring stress response is signalled increased blood pressure and heart rate, muscle tension, gastro-intestinal problems, headaches, chest pain, fatigue, and exaggerated startle response.
+An enduring stress response is signalled by increased blood pressure and heart rate, muscle tension, gastro-intestinal problems, headaches, chest pain, fatigue, and exaggerated startle response.
 Over time and if the stressor is not eliminated or managed, there is increased risk of cardio-vascular problems, chronic pain, and other lingering conditions.

-• Ongoing exposure to stressors cause significant cognitive and emotional depletion.
+- Ongoing exposure to stressors cause significant cognitive and emotional depletion.
 Usual responses include difficulty concentrating on tasks, disorientation, persistent worry, difficulty regulating emotions (particularly negative emotions such as sadness and anger), and sleep disturbance.

-• Irritability is one of the most common behavioural manifestations of stress and anxiety, which has clear implications for how we engage with others at home and at work.
+- Irritability is one of the most common behavioural manifestations of stress and anxiety, which has clear implications for how we engage with others at home and at work.
 Other typical responses include withdrawing from others (avoiding communication) and substance abuse.

-How might the stress induced the Covid-19 crisis affect your business?
+How might the stress induced by the Covid-19 crisis affect your business?
 What are the costs of failing to address staff stress and wellbeing?

-• When staff experience pain due to muscle tension, intrusive anxious thoughts, and difficulty focusing on tasks, they are more likely to make mistakes, be less engaged with their work, and become less productive
+- When staff experience pain due to muscle tension, intrusive anxious thoughts, and difficulty focusing on tasks, they are more likely to make mistakes, be less engaged with their work, and become less productive

-• Difficulty concentrating, sleep deprivation, and other stress symptoms can lead to lapses of attention, and cause serious workplace accidents
+- Difficulty concentrating, sleep deprivation, and other stress symptoms can lead to lapses of attention, and cause serious workplace accidents

-• Stressed bodies and brains become self-protective.
+- Stressed bodies and brains become self-protective.
 This self-focus impairs people’s ability to rationally evaluate situations and to take others’ perspectives into account.
 The result is growing conflict in the team

-• Prolonged exposure to stress, without the resources to manage it, can lead to burnout.
+- Prolonged exposure to stress, without the resources to manage it, can lead to burnout.
 This is manifested in emotional exhaustion (not wanting to get out of bed to work), disaffection (lack of empathy and concern for co-workers and clients), and low sense of efficacy (feeling less competent, second-guessing one’s ability and contributions at work).
-We know that keeping an injured player in the field, we run the risk of a much longer recovery period or of causing permanent damage.
+We know that by keeping an injured player in the field, we run the risk of a much longer recovery period or of causing permanent damage.
 Likewise, it is preferable to allow a highly stressed worker to recover than to force a swift return to work or remaining at work without the appropriate support systems.

-• During uncertain times, when there are far more questions than answers, the tendency is to reduce anxiety and regain control filling in the existing information gaps.
+- During uncertain times, when there are far more questions than answers, the tendency is to reduce anxiety and regain control by filling in the existing information gaps.
 This can lead to the spread of misinformation.
 Misinformation is more likely in organisations where communications are heavily filtered, and when staff receive incomplete or contradictory information about the future of their jobs and of the organisation.

 The wellbeing-performance connection

-• Wellbeing has been linked empirically to improved labour productivity (effort) and reduction in presenteeism (i.e., coming to work when unwell).
+- Wellbeing has been linked empirically to improved labour productivity (effort) and reduction in presenteeism (i.e., coming to work when unwell).

-• Supportive management approaches reduce burnout and its associated risks, which is particularly relevant to ongoing states of mental and physical fatigue.
+- Supportive management approaches reduce burnout and its associated risks, which is particularly relevant to ongoing states of mental and physical fatigue.

-• A strong wellbeing strategy ensures that the organisation meets basic psychological needs that impact engagement, including sense of belonging, sense of purpose, sense of safety, and understanding of individual contributions to organisational success through communication and high involvement practices
+- A strong wellbeing strategy ensures that the organisation meets basic psychological needs that impact engagement, including sense of belonging, sense of purpose, sense of safety, and understanding of individual contributions to organisational success through communication and high involvement practices

-• Across industry groups, staff satisfaction and wellbeing are strongly related to customer loyalty.
+- Across industry groups, staff satisfaction and wellbeing are strongly related to customer loyalty.
 So, team wellbeing makes for great customer service.

 What can you do to manage staff stress and minimise its impact on the business?